Current Summary

 Watch Out for "Teaser Rates"

-Some plans advertise extremely low rates (like 8.5¢/kWh) that only apply if you use EXACTLY 1,000 kWh.
+Some plans advertise extremely low rates that only apply if you use EXACTLY 1,000 kWh.
 Use 999 or 1,001 kWh?
-The rate jumps to 18¢-22¢/kWh.
+The rate can jump significantly — see our guide to minimum usage fees for exactly how this works.
+The figures on this page already exclude these plans.

 How to Avoid Getting Tricked: